SanghoonKang503/GAN/README.md

 # Usage

-> Some hyperparameter which can changed by users included in parser.
+In 'sang_main.py', Some hyperparameter which can changed by users included in parser.
+> 'latent_dim' : input of latent vector in Generator, normally defaults at 100.

+> 'b1, b2'     : Adam optimizer parameters (beta 1,2).

+> 'img_size'   : training image size.

+> 'n_critic'   : number of discriminator iteration after that, generator updates one time

+> 'lambda_gp'  : gradient descent parameter

-> User can change the 'iter_list' to shuffle in function 'wrapper'
+Users can change the 'iter_list' to shuffle in function 'wrapper'
+> function 'wrapper' runs with the set of 'iter_list' automatically.